DeveloperCron/MyIntro/SECURITY.md

 ## Reporting a Vulnerability

 If you believe you have discovered a security vulnerability in our project, please report it to us as soon as possible.
-You can report security vulnerabilities by contacting DeveloperCron though discord/twitter.
+You can report security vulnerabilities by contacting DeveloperCron through discord/twitter.

 Please include the following information in your report: